roots/trellis/README.md

 Tip: Assuming you leave the default `type: 'nfs'` for `config.vm.synced_folder` (in `Vagrantfile`), see the vagrant docs section ["Root Privilege Requirement"](https://docs.vagrantup.com/v2/synced-folders/nfs.html) for how to avoid having to type your password with every `vagrant up`.

-Note: `hosts/development` is there for completeness sake only as Vagrant automatically generates and uses its own.
+Note: `hosts/development` is there for completeness sake only as Vagrant automatically generates one and uses its own.

-### Staging/Production/Remote servers
+### Remote Servers (staging/production)

+For remote servers, bedrock-ansible won't automatically create the server for you.
+You'll need to have a base Ubuntu 14.04 server already created.

+Remote servers also won't get your WP sites automatically installed.
+This is because your codebase doesn't exist on the server until you deploy it.

 1. Edit `group_vars/<environment/group>` and add your WordPress site(s).
 See [Options](#options) below for details.
 2. Edit `hosts/<environment/group>` and add your server IP(s)/hostname(s).
-3. Run `ansible-playbook -i hosts/<environment/group> site.yml`.
+3. Run `ansible-playbook -i hosts/<environment/group> server.yml`.

 Staging example:

 1. Edit `group_vars/staging`
 2. Edit `hosts/staging`
-3. Run `ansible-playbook -i hosts/staging site.yml`
+3. Run `ansible-playbook -i hosts/staging server.yml`

+### Deploying

+Deploying a WP site consists of cloning a Git repository on the remote server and optionally running pre/post build commands (such as compiling assets).

+1. Run `./deploy <environment> <site name>`

+Example: `./deploy production example.com`

+`./deploy` is a simple Bash script which wraps the more verbose Ansible command.
+If you need to tweak more options, use this command:

+`ansible-playbook -i hosts/<environment> --extra-vars="site=example.com"`

+### Roll back a deploy

+If you need to roll back a deploy, a separate playbook is used:

+1. Run `ansible-playbook -i hosts/<environment> rollback.yml --extra-vars="site=<site name>"`

-### Passwords
+## Passwords

 There a few places you'll want to set/change passwords: